ted-ross/skupper-X/docs/notes/model.md

 ## Network Topology

 ## Application Topology
+Application Topology is divided into two parts:  Unallocated Application Definition and Allocated Application Definition.
+The unallocated part represents software components and how they want to interact with each other.
+The allocated definition represents those components as they are allocated to sites in a running application network and how they are interconnected.

 ### Unallocated Application Definition
 This part of the model describes the building blocks of distributed software systems.
 This definition is in the form of a library of potential components as they are not allocated to any specific application network or application network site.